The Falcon and the Winter Soldier: Filming

-Filming began on October 31, 2019, at Pinewood Atlanta Studios in Atlanta, Georgia, with Skogland directing, and P.J.
-Dillon serving as cinematographer.
-The series was filmed under the working title Tag Team.
-Dillon used a Panavision DXL2 8K camera with a T series Panavision anamorphic prime lens for filming.
-During filming, he had de-tuned the lenses for the Panavision C series as he "didn't want it to look too pristine and, in terms of the lighting choices, we shot low light a lot and used a lot of smoke" to give the shots their texture.
-Skogland and Dillon consulted and devised different lighting strategies based on the tone.
+Filming began on October 31, 2019, at Pinewood Atlanta Studios in Fayette County, Georgia, under the working title Tag Team.
 Mackie and Stan announced the official start of filming on November 4.
+P.J.
+Dillon was hired as cinematographer at the suggestion of Skogland, who he had worked with on the television series Vikings Marvel Studios had decided early on in development to shoot The Falcon and the Winter Soldier as if it was a film, with one director and cinematographer filming all of the content at once based on available locations.
+This was in contrast to a more traditional series that would often be broken up into filming blocks by episode and have multiple directors and cinematographers.
+Dillon said emulating a film with the series' budget and schedule was their biggest challenge, but one that he, Skogland, and the rest of the production embraced.
 Mackie compared the production to an MCU film, saying it felt like shooting a six-hour film that would then be cut up into individual episodes rather than filming one episode at a time.
 Feige said the series would have the "cinematic experience" of an MCU film across six episodes, while Skogland felt the series was "relatable" to the films since it featured "action, comedy, [a] high-octane pace, familiar faces, and new characters".

+Skogland had plans for her visual approach to the series by the time Dillon was hired, at which point he revisited the MCU films to ensure that he was emersed in their "visual language".
+To be consistent with the Captain America and Avengers films, they chose to retain the cinematic widescreen format by filming with anamorphic lenses, but they otherwise decided to not limit their visual style to what had been done previously in the franchise.
+The main camera for the series was Panavision's DXL2 8K camera, with T series Panavision anamorphic prime lenses that Dillon had "de-tuned" to approximate the look of the older Panavision C series from the 1960s and 70s.
+This meant the lenses were imperfect which, combined with low light and on-set smoke, added texture to the footage.
+Dillon said Captain America's shield was iconic, and it was important to him that it always be shown clearly and with the correct coloring whenever it was the focus of a shot, so he designed the overall color palette and saturation levels for the series around how the shield looked.
 Skogland was inspired by the films of David Lean and Midnight Cowboy (1969) for the series, as well as the French film The Intouchables (2011).
 The Intouchables helped her "feel secure in exploring some of the vulnerabilities" of Wilson and Barnes, which translated to different approaches to filming each character.
 For example, Skogland's approach to Wilson was having the camera further back to capture his surroundings, while the approach for Barnes was to try "be in his head" by using close-up shots and a shallow focus that excluded the background.
+She often used photographic references as inspiration for the visual approach to scenes, and wanted the series to have a "slightly raw aesthetic, less perfect than maybe some big budget movie... a little bit edgier and a little bit rougher".
+Skogland encouraged Mackie and Stan to improvise on set and create a positive environment for the production.